mohammadijoo/ODE_PDE_Scala/README.md

 ### 3) Boundary layer to reduce chattering

 The ideal sign function can cause chattering (high-frequency switching) in practice.
-A common mitigation is to replace sign$(s)$ with a continuous saturation function:
+A common mitigation is to replace $sign(s)$ with a continuous saturation function:

 $$
 \mathrm{sat}(z) =